Ohn94/AfterJohn94/README.md

 - 👋 Hi, I’m @AfterJohn94
 - 👀 I’m interested in Backend development
-- 🌱 I’m currently learning Java and SQL
+- 🌱 I’m currently learning Spring Boot
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some good project
-- 📫 How to reach me ...

 <!---
 AfterJohn94/AfterJohn94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.